zellwk/zellwk.com/src/posts/2021-04-16-7-challenges-of-learning-code.md

 For example, when I started out learning web development, I only knew I wanted to be able to code out a design and put it on a website.
 The first step, is hence, code out the design.

 So that led me to search for videos showing me how to turn a design into a website.
-Specifically, how to turn PSD into HTML and CS.
+Specifically, how to turn PSD into HTML and CSS.

 I followed those tutorials and coded along.
 At the end of a few tutorials, I set myself a challenge to replicate Tutsplus website [which looked like this way back in 2012](https://web.archive.org/web/20120202082032/http://tutsplus.com/).